fransoa2103/fransoa2103/README.md

 - 👋 Hi, I’m @françois =)
 - 👀 I’m interested in computer programming and web development since 2020/october.
-- 🌱 I’m currently learning JS REACT and PHP/MYQSQL SYMFONY.
+- 🌱 I’m currently learning PHP/MYQSQL SYMFONY.
 - 💞️ I’m looking to work in a team in a company near CHAMBERY, AIX-LES-BAINS OR GRENOBLE.
 - 📫 How to reach me : https://fcb2103portfolio.herokuapp.com/